-Most people have either had a personal experience with stuttering, or experienced a friend or loved one struggle to produce a normal flow of speech.
+Most people have either had a personal experience with stuttering or watched a friend or loved one struggle to produce a normal flow of speech.

-In fact, stuttering is relatively common speech disorder affecting roughly 3 million Americans of all ages.
-While it most often occurs in children between the ages of 2-6 that are developing their language skills, 25% of children continue to stutter as they get older.
+In fact, stuttering is a relatively common speech disorder affecting roughly 3 million Americans of all ages.
+While it most often occurs in children between the ages of 2 and 6 as they develop their language skills, 25% of children continue to stutter as they get older.
 For these children, stuttering can persist as a lifelong speech disorder.
-This can have an impact on self-esteem and interactions with other people.
+This can have an impact on their self-esteem and interactions with other people.

 While researchers continue to study the underlying factors that contribute to stuttering, an exact cause is still unknown.
-According to the Stuttering Foundation, there are 4 possible causes:
+According to the Stuttering Foundation, there are four possible causes:

 - Genetics: Approximately 60% of individuals who stutter have a family member who does also.

 - Child development: Children with other speech and language problems or developmental delays are more likely to stutter.

 - Neurophysiology: Recent research suggests that people who stutter process speech and language slightly differently than those who don’t

 - Family dynamics: Fast-paced lifestyles can contribute to stuttering.